What is Java Spring Boot?

 Tutorial: Spring Boot basics

-In this tutorial, you'll learn how to use Spring Boot's starters, opinions, and executable JAR file structure to quickly create Spring-based applications that "just run."
+Explore this tutorial to learn how to use Spring Boot's starters, opinions and executable JAR file structure to quickly create Spring-based applications that "just run."

 What is Java?